jaspector

 Building permits required when a building or structure meets the permit threshold; examples include fences 7 feet or greater in height, buildings greater than 200 square feet, replacement of an electrical panel; portal lists trade permits, new residential/commercial buildings, accessory structures, detached garages, house additions, and remodels; permits are all-inclusive and subcontractor permits not separately issued

-Typical processing time is Inspections requested before 4:00 pm typically scheduled for next day; no general permit-review turnaround publicly stated.
+Building permit processing times in unincorporated Bryan County, GA typically run Inspections requested before 4:00 pm typically scheduled for next day; no general permit-review turnaround publicly stated.
+Timelines can vary based on project complexity and current department workload.